effectivecore/core/readme.md

 License         : proprietary software
 Website         : http://effcore.com

-effcore is a next-generation content management system (CMS) developed by between 2017 and 2020.
+effcore is a next-generation CMS (content management system) developed by between 2017 and 2020.
 It incorporates all the new Web 2.0/3.0 technologies including HTML5, CSS3, JS ES6, IP v6, SVG, SMIL, UTF8, UTC.